RichardTsibu76/Davben-Enterprise/README.md

-This is a Readme file for Davben requested Project to showcase his photocopiers machines online This is project is built with htm, css and javascript
+This is my Readme file for Davben's Mini Project, requesting to be built with only Html , Css and Javascript Static Site